 Just like a sports car probably isn’t the best choice for the school run, if you want the fastest US VPN available you’re going to have to make a few sacrifices.
 Hotspot Shield – often downloaded as a free VPN – is incredibly fast, and if it can do everything you need it to then it’s worth a look.

-In our tests on a 600Mb US line, Hotspot Shield delivered average speeds of 474-547Mb – double what most of its competitors top out at.
+In our tests on a 600Mbps US line, Hotspot Shield delivered speeds of over 400Mbps – double what most of its competitors top out at.
 It achieves these speeds by using its proprietary Catapult Hydra protocol, rather than using OpenVPN which most others do.

 While this provides incredible speeds, it does mean you can’t use the VPN on Chromebooks or games consoles – you’ll only get cover on Windows, macOS, iOS, Android and Linux, and the apps don’t offer much configuration either.
-On top of that, it struggles to unblock Amazon Prime video, although it does give access to all the other streaming sites we tested.
+However, it's great for streaming as it can access just about every service on the market.